keaSystemIntegration/gift-wishing/docs/how_to.md

 ![Proxy Flow](./overview_of_the_system/Proxy_Flow.png)

 The security checks from above take place inside the `authorization.lua` file.
-The core part of it can be seen below:
+The core part of it can be seen below in the `authorize` function:

 ```lua
 local function authorize(txn)